gabox8888/COMP-551-Ass-3/README.md

 		- For hyper-parameter selection via cross-validation, also set crossvalidateAnn = True
-		  Else, set it to false to run a specific model parameterization
+		  Else, set it to false to run a specific model parameterization Further, to get the results on the test set, let runAnnOnTestSet = True
 		- Run featuresTest.py

 ###